-Our research and development activities are focused on advancing the field of electrophysiology by increasing the AcQMap System's utility and seeking approval for additional labeled indications as well as expanding our product portfolio to further improve and simplify the entire procedural experience.
-Our near-term pipeline includes products that broaden our commercial portfolio, increase functionality and/or reduce costs across catheters, accessory devices, mapping systems and software.
+Our research and development activities are focused on advancing the field of electrophysiology by increasing the AcQMap System's utility and by seeking approval for additional labeled indications as well as by expanding our product portfolio to further improve and simplify the entire procedural experience.
+Our near-term pipeline includes products that broaden our clinical utility, improve the system's workflow and user experience, and increase functionality and/or reduce costs across catheters, accessory devices, mapping systems and software.